 - 1-2 pods vanilla pods , split and scraped (or 1 heaped teaspoon vanilla bean powder)

-- 1 x 2 cm cm knob fresh turmeric, finely grated into the custard ingredients once all incorporated.
-I use a microplane.
+- 1 cm knob fresh turmeric, finely grated into the custard ingredients once all incorporated.
+I use a microplane. you can use a teaspoon of dried/ground turmeric if that's easier

 - Heat coconut cream, spices and vanilla in saucepan until just boiled.

-- While that’s heating up, whisk your yolks and whole eggs, tapioca & sweetener together until well combined.
-(If you’re using gelatin to thicken upon cooling, don’t whisk in until custard is done and hot.)
+- While that’s heating up, whisk your yolks and whole eggs, tapioca & chosen sweetener together until well combined.
+(If you’re using gelatin not tapioca to thicken upon cooling, don’t whisk in until custard is done and hot.)

-- Then, very little by little, pour your hot coconut cream mixture into the egg / syrup bowl.
+- Very little by little, pour your hot coconut cream mixture into the egg/sugar bowl.
 Imperative to whisk as you go, to avoid cooking the eggs in this step.
+Pour slowly while stirring (it's great to have a helper for this step) until it's all combined in the mixing bowl.

 - That’s it!
 It’s delicious as is or for some crunchy bits use my crunchy, nutty, recipe. – so easy to make!